MohammedAftabHussainKhan/DataScienceMaterials-/README.md

 # DataScienceMaterials-
-Data Science Material : Will be uploading all materials regarding data science from basics to advanced.
+Data Science Material : I will be uploading all materials regarding data science from basics to advanced.